The Man From UNCLE

 "On the third floor of a very old

 hotel, Napoleon."
 Illya glanced up the nearest wing of the tall Ilikai.
-The penthouse was lost in the darkness.
-"I am

-more sure-footed than you," he reminded.
+you," he reminded.

 The American shook his head.
 "Let you